javascript-tutorial/en.javascript.info/2-ui/1-document/03-dom-navigation/article.md

 ## Summary

-Given a DOM node, we can go to its immediate neighbours using navigation properties.
+Given a DOM node, we can go to its immediate neighbors using navigation properties.

 There are two main sets of them: